Kunwar Sarvesh Kumar Singh: Kanth violence incident, 2014

+Personal life and death

+Singh was born on 22 December 1952 to Raja Rampal Singh.
+He married Kunwarani Sadhna Singh of Kookra Estate on 26 May 1983; they had one daughter and one son, Kunwar Sushant Singh.

+As the titular Maharaja of Saupari, he had strong relations with Haldaur Estate and other Bijnor's princely states.

+Singh died from a heart attack at the All India Institute of Medical Sciences in Delhi, on 20 April 2024.
+He was 71.
+At the time of his death, Singh was the BJP's candidate for Moradabad Lok Sabha Constituency.
+Voting for the Moradabad seat took place a day before his death.
+The late BJP nominee did not participate in his own election campaign due to ongoing health conditions.

 Legacy

-He is the first ever MP after independence from BJP serving from Moradabad.
-He was only serving MLA from Thakurdwara for serving the most from this constituency in Assembly Elections for five terms all on BJP tickets.
+Singh was the first post-independence MP from BJP serving from Moradabad.
+He was the only serving MLA from Thakurdwara for serving the most from this constituency in Assembly Elections for five terms all on BJP tickets.
 He launched several developmental schemes in this region and has also tried hard to get loan facility better for farmers, small businesses and large businesses.
 For that he has involved various national as well as regional banks in his prospective financial projects.
 This parliamentarian has worked on a number of developmental projects and constructive activities, which include the laying foundation of schools/colleges, appointing of school teachers, civic buildings, long-delayed bridges, getting roads constructed and qualified doctors working in primary health centres in Moradabad.
 He has also donated much money to NGO Janata Shiksha Prasar Samiti for development of this region.